Church of Saint-Maclou: Architecture

-Construction on Saint-Maclou began sometime after 1435; it was to replace an existing Romanesque parish church that had suffered from several years of neglect resulting in a collapsed transept roof.
-In its place, master mason Pierre Robin created a basilica style church with four radiating chapels around an octagonal choir.
 The decoration of the church is macabre, beckoning back to the church's grim past rooted in the Black Death pandemic.
 The transept is non-projecting complete with piers that support the above lantern tower.
 The choir is rather large in size for the structure and has two bays and four radiating chapels that branch off from the ambulatory.
-Overall, the plan places its emphasis on the transept which is midway between the choir and the nave.
+Overall, the plan places its emphasis on the transept which is midway between the choir and the nave which also includes three bays.
+In addition, the church itself is seen to have an emphasis of verticality and unity.
 Saint-Maclou has the classic three-story elevation of an arcade, triforium, and clerestory.
 The famous western facade is towerless with five gabled porches with flying buttresses above the aisles that are attached to the western wall featuring a rose window.

 The Church of Saint Maclou was built during the transition from the late Gothic period (15th - 16th century) to the Renaissance in the 16th century.
 The space above a portal within the arch is referred to as the tympanum.
 Typically, the tympanum is filled with sculpture of a scene alluding to Heaven and Hell.
 The tympanum of the main entrance of the Church of Saint Maclou displays Christ standing with his hands held out to people surrounding him, those to his right heading for Heaven and those to his left heading for the fiery pits of Hell.
 This message, commonly depicted during the Gothic period, was designed to scare and evoke emotion from the public.
 The architectural plan of the church of Saint-Maclou includes radiating chapels.
 Saint-Maclou, like most Gothic churches, had many exterior stone statues; however, they suffered much of the French wars of religion, weather conditions, and pollution.
-Most inside statues disappeared during the French revolution.
+Most inside statues disappeared during the French Revolution.
 Nevertheless, the chapels inside had kept their wooden furniture and decorations made in the 18th century, but most of them were destroyed during the allied bombings in 1944.
 The church was partly damaged by the falling of two bombs.
 Concerning the Renaissance outside doors with their carvings and the Renaissance organ, they escaped destruction both during the French revolution and the Second World War.
+In addition, the interior of the Church of Saint-Maclou includes decorations such as stained-glass windows and presents craftsmanship through carvings and sculptural work.
+A Gothic staircase can also be seen.
+All of which show off the church's Medieval and Gothic architectural styles.
+The interior appeals to the idea of maximizing light through the grand arched windows towards the ceiling of the church, light-colored paint on the walls and ceiling, as well as the lantern tower which offers more light to the interior of the church.